wadhwashivam/Modern-Login-Page/README.md

 This project provides a modern login page UI implemented using HTML, CSS, and JavaScript.
 The interface features a sign-up and sign-in form with social media icons and a toggle functionality for a seamless user experience.

+## Limitations

+- This project is a static UI prototype and lacks actual functionality.
+- The forms do not perform any server-side or client-side validation.
+- No backend integration for user authentication or data storage.
+- JavaScript is used solely for toggling between sign-up and sign-in forms.

 ## Usage

 1. Open the `index.html` file in a web browser.